Two Sides of Practice: Effort and Recognition

 The Threshold Between Sleep and Avoidance

-A question about falling asleep during meditation, and whether sleepiness can be a subtle resistance mechanism rather than simple fatigue.
+A question about falling asleep during meditation, and whether sleepiness can be a form of resistance to what is uncomfortable.

 Silence and the Presence of Suffering